Conspiracy to Riot: The Life and Times of One of the Chicago 7

-In March 1969, eight young men were indicted by the federal government for conspiracy to incite a riot.
-Most of them barely knew each other, having come together briefly to protest the 1968 Democratic National Convention in Chicago.
-First dubbed the “Conspiracy 8” and later the “Chicago 7,” the group included firebrands like Abbie Hoffman and Bobby Seale, but also a little-known scholar, community activist, and social worker from the South Side of Chicago named Lee Weiner, who was just as surprised as the rest of the country when his name was included in the indictment.
+In March 1969, eight young men were indicted by the federal government for conspiracy to incite a riot at the 1968 Democratic National Convention.
+First dubbed the “Conspiracy 8” and later the “Chicago 7,” the group included firebrands like Abbie Hoffman, Jerry Rubin, and Bobby Seale.
+But it also included a little-known community activist and social worker from the South Side of Chicago named Lee Weiner, who was just as surprised as the rest of the country when his name was included in the indictment.
 The ensuing trial of the Chicago 7 became a media sensation, and it changed Weiner’s life forever.
 In this irreverent, freewheeling memoir of an indelible moment in history—which Kirkus Review called “a welcome addition to the library of the countercultural 1960s left”—Conspiracy to Riot shows how a commitment to your ideals can change your destiny forever.

 Lee Weiner was born and raised on Chicago’s South Side.
-His activist life began with free-speech demonstrations at the University of Illinois in 1960, included community organizing in desperately poor neighborhoods in Chicago, and led to his indictment in the notorious Chicago 7 trial in 1969.
-His later political work included data analysis for members of Congress and national non-profit organizations.
+His activist life began with free-speech demonstrations at the University of Illinois in 1960, included community organizing in desperately poor neighborhoods in Chicago, and led to his indictment in the notorious trial of the Chicago 7 in 1969.
+His later political work included direct response fundraising for members of Congress and national non-profit organizations.
 Along the way, he collected a couple of master’s degrees and a PhD in sociology.
 He now lives in Florida.

 AUGUST 4, 2020 | ISBN: 9781948742689 | MEMOIR | HARDCOVER | 5 X 7.25 |208 PAGES